getsentry/sentry-webhooks/README.rst

 Callback Receivers
 ------------------

-Your callback will recive a POST request whenever the is a new event, with the following data as JSON:
+Your callback will recive a POST request whenever there is a new event, with the following data as JSON:

 ::